rust-lang/prev.rust-lang.org/faq.md

 # Frequently Asked Questions

-This document exists to answer some common questions about the Rust programming language.
+This page exists to answer common questions about the Rust programming language.
 It is not a complete guide to the language, nor is it a tool for teaching the language.
-Rather, it exists as a reference to answer oft-repeated questions people in the Rust community encounter, and to clarify some of the design and history of the language.
+It is a reference to answer oft-repeated questions people in the Rust community encounter, and to clarify the reasoning behind some of Rust's design decisions.

 If there is some common or important question you feel is wrongly left unanswered here, feel free to [help us fix it](https://github.com/rust-lang/rust-www/blob/master/CONTRIBUTING.md).